 Above all, remember it is your day.
 A day to celebrate your love with your family and friends.
 Don’t forget about why you are there and enjoy it!

-This beautiful wedding at Whistle Bear in Cambridge, Ontario was photographed by Monika and Norbert from Ever After Photographers – Voted as Best Wedding Photographers in Toronto, Canada.
+Norbert And Ever After Photographers – Voted as Best Wedding Photographers in Toronto, Canada.

 International Wedding Photographers for Adventurous Couples